Junqo-org/junqo-platform/docs/developer/backend.md

 ## Getting started

 The backend of the **Junqo-platform** is a NestJs application.
-Its main goal is to provide a GraphQL API that enables efficient and flexible database interactions.
+Its main goal is to provide a REST API that enables efficient and flexible database interactions.

 ### Prerequisites